Central Bank of Sri Lanka bond scandal: Investigations

+The prolonged nature of the inquiry may have contributed to the rift between President Sirisena and Prime Minister Wickremesinghe that ultimately ended their parties' coalition government.
+Some MPs from Sirisena's SLFP, along with the opposition, attempted but failed to pass a motion of no-confidence in Wickremesinghe, most acutely in response to the 2018 anti-Muslim riots but apparently also due to ongoing debate over Wickremesinghe's 2015 appointment of Mahendran to the Central Bank.
+An unrelated concern was cited by Sirisena as the supposed justification for the subsequent constitutional crisis.

 In 2016 October COPE revealed that Governor of the Central Bank Arjuna Mahendran should be held responsible for the Bond Issue Scam and legal action should be taken against him.
 However President Maithripala Sirisena has announced that he has appointed a Commission of Inquiry to further investigate the case.

 In March 2019, President of Sri Lanka revealed that Singapore didn't respond to his phone call in early January in a request to return Arjuna Mahendran to Sri Lanka for inquiries and he also slammed the Singaporean government of sheltering the suspect.
 But the allegations were refuted by Singapore and revealed Colombo failed to provide valid documents and evidences on deporting of Mahendran to Sri Lanka.